 The most important resources for you are:

-Books to learn Coq:
+Books to learn Rocq:

 Other related documents: